Matt Hansen

 Matthew V. "Matt" Hansen (born February 11, 1988) is a politician from the state of Nebraska in the Midwestern United States.
 In 2014, he was elected to the Nebraska Legislature, representing a Lincoln district.
 Hansen is a member of the Democratic Party.

 Personal life and professional career

 Hansen was born February 11, 1988, in Morgantown, West Virginia.
 He was raised in Lincoln, and graduated from Lincoln Southwest High School in 2006.
-He attended the University of Nebraska–Lincoln, receiving a B.A. in psychology and political science in 2010; he then attended the University of Nebraska School of Law, from which he received a J.D. in 2013.
+He attended the University of Nebraska–Lincoln, receiving a B.A. in psychology and political science in 2010; he then attended the University of Nebraska College of Law, from which he received a J.D. in 2013.

 As of late 2013, Hansen taught sociology and math one-on-one to gifted students as a mentor for Lincoln Public Schools.
 He sat on the board of the University Place Community Organization and on Lincoln's Cable Advisory Board.